PrefectHQ/prefect/docs/ui/work-queues.md

 ![The UI displays a list of configured work queues](/img/ui/work-queue-list.png)

-For each work queue you'll see its:

-- Name
-- Status (for example, "active")
-- Tags (the work queue serves flow runs with these tags)
-- Concurrency limit (the maximum number of flow runs that can be running concurrently on this queue)
+You can also pause a work queue from this page by using the slider.

-Click **Create Work Queue** to create a new work queue.
+Select the **+** button to create a new work queue.
 You'll be able to specify the details for work served by this queue.

 ![Creating a new work queue in the Orion UI](/img/ui/work-queue-create.png)

 Click on the name of any work queue to see details about it.
-This panel shows you the:

-- Status
-- CLI command to [run an agent](/concepts/work-queues/#agent-overview) that polls this work queue
-- Configuration details

-You can also pause a work queue from this panel.

 ![Viewing details of a work queue including agent configuration string](/img/ui/work-queue-details.png)

-Click **Edit** to make changes to the work queue configuration, including deleting the work queue.
+You can also pause a work queue from this page by using the slider.

+The commands button enables you to edit or delete the work queue.